 The scale is designed for program donors or implementers to track the extent to which project activities and staff respect participants' dignity.
 Results can help those overseeing projects understand participant views on whether project approaches, activities, and interactions respect their dignity.
-This understanding can guide improvements in how an ongoing project is implemented, and inform the design of new projects, staff training, and systems and processes that help ensure activities are implemented in ways that respect participants' dignity.
+This understanding can guide improvements in how an ongoing project is implemented and inform the design of new projects, staff training, and systems and processes that help ensure activities are implemented in ways that respect participants' dignity.

 Results from the scale alone may not conclusively identify which approaches increase or decrease respect for dignity.
-However, analysis of results from participants in different projects or different components within a project and the responses to specific items in the measure can contribute to understanding how specific program elements uphold dignity.
+However, an analysis of the results from participants in different projects or different components within a project and the answers to specific questions in the scale can help to clarify how specific program elements uphold dignity.

-Additional qualitative data collection could complement the Project Respect for Participant Dignity Scale, informing interpretation of the quantitative results.
+Additional qualitative data collection could complement the Project Respect for Participant Dignity Scale, informing the interpretation of the quantitative results.

-I am going to read you a series of statements, and I want to know the extent to which you agree or disagree with them as they apply to your experience with [ADD NAME OF PROJECT] project activities in the past 12 months.
-For each of these statements, please share whether you strongly agree, agree, neither agree or disagree, disagree, or strongly disagree.
+I will read you a series of statements, and I would like to know how much you agree or disagree with them as they apply to your experience with [ADD NAME OF PROJECT] activities in the past 12 months.
+For each statement, please share whether you strongly agree, agree, neither agree nor disagree, disagree, or strongly disagree.

 I want to remind you that there are no right or wrong answers.
 Please be open and honest.
-Everything you tell me will be kept confidential, and we will not share your individual responses.
+Everything you tell me will be confidential, and we will not share your responses.
 Your responses will not affect your participation in the project.

-will not affect your participation in the project.
-1) The project treated some p eople worse than other people.
-2) The project valued you as a a person.
-3) Staff from the project said or did something to humiliate you.
-4) The activities implemented by the project were open to all groups.
-5) Staff from the project treat ted you with respect.
-6) The project took steps to l earn about your community.
-7) Staff from the project activ rely listened to you during project activities.
-8) Staff from the project under erstood your needs and goals.
-9) You felt safe from violence or harm while participating in project activities.

-10) You felt free to express your opinions with project staff without concern of being shamed or humiliated.
+- 1) The project treated some people worse than other people. - 2) The project valued you as a person. - 3) Staff from the project said or did something to humiliate you. - 4) The activities implemented by the project were open to all groups. - 5) Staff from the project treated you with respect. - 6) The project took steps to learn about your community. - 7) Staff from the project actively listened to you during project activities. - 8) Staff from the project understood your needs and goals. - 9) You felt safe from violence or harm while participating in project activities. - 10) You felt free to express your opinions with project staff without concern of being shamed or humiliated.